-For the 2019 – 2020 academic year, the Fulbright Grants for a year of study at the level of a Master’s or PhD Program, to carry out independent research or to act as an English Teaching Assistant will be as stated below.
+For the 2023 – 2024 academic year, the Fulbright Grants for a year of study at the level of a Master’s or PhD Program or to carry out independent research will be as stated below.

-For the specific amounts for Maastricht University, Vrije Universiteit Amsterdam, Radboud University Nijmegen, Delft University of Technology Faculty of Applied Science, Erasmus University Rotterdam, and the American Friends of the Mauritshuis award, the amounts and/or tuition fees are different: please scroll down to the specific grant details per university/grant below the general information at the top this page.
+For the specific amounts for Maastricht University, Vrije Universiteit Amsterdam, Radboud University Nijmegen, Delft University of Technology Faculty of Applied Science, Delft University of Technology Faculty of Industrial Design Engineering, Erasmus University Rotterdam, and the American Friends of the Mauritshuis award, the amounts and/or tuition fees are different: please scroll down to the specific grant details per university/grant below the general information at the top this page.
 All non-university specific grants follow the general grant amounts.

 - Health benefits plan for illness and accidents.
 This health benefits plan from Seven Corners has maximum amounts and will be considered a secondary insurance in case you have and keep your own insurance while you are in The Netherlands, or when the Dutch host institutions obliges you to take out insurance.

 - Coverage of cost of travel by public transportation to and from mandatory meetings (3-4 per year).